South Cambridgeshire Logo

 • Not to be copied from existing OS mapping, if using hand drawn maps such as standard streets

-The application site boundary must be edged clearly with a red line.
-It should include all land necessary to carry out the proposed development - for example, land required for access to the site from a public highway, visibility splays, landscape, car parking and open areas around the building.
+The site boundary must be edged clearly with a red line.
+It should include all land necessary to carry out the proposed development - for example, land needed for access to the site from a public highway, visibility displays, landscape, car parking and open areas around the building.
 A blue line should be drawn around any other land owned by the applicant, close to or adjoining the application site.

 When is it required?